 property.
-We give the old property manager permission to withhold owner funds, either all or a portion in reserve for 30 days after the above mentioned termination date in order to make sure all expenses are paid.
+We give the old property manager permission to withhold Owner funds, either all or a portion in reserve for 30 days after the above mentioned termination date in order to make sure all expenses are paid.
 Owner funds such as those already incurred but not yet invoiced.
-If the old management company chooses not to hold a reserve they can issue a check for any trust account balance immediately and notice both the owner and Sunset Property Management.
-Notification can be sent via United State Postal Service certified mail so that Sunset Property Management (“property manager”) may contact the vendors to get copies of outstanding invoices.
+If the old management company chooses not to hold a reserve they can issue a check for any trust account balance immediately and notice both the Owner and Sunset Property Management.
+Notification can be sent via United States Postal Service certified mail so that Sunset Property Management (“property manager”) may contact the vendors to get copies of outstanding invoices.

-- ❖ Transfer security deposits either to the owner, or the new agent minus the relevant deductions as dictated by the contract.
+- ❖ Transfer security deposits either to the Owner, or the new agent minus the relevant deductions as dictated by the contract.

-- Provide tenants written notice of the exact dollar amount of the security deposit and inform them that the owners or the owners’ new Agent is now responsible for returning their security deposit.
+- ❖ Provide Tenants written notice of the exact dollar amount of the security deposit and inform them that the Owners or the Owners’ new Agent is now responsible for returning their security deposit.

-- Provide tenants written notice that they are no longer managing the property, and provide them contact information for the owners’ new Agent or designee.
+- ❖ Provide Tenant’s written notice that they are no longer managing the property, and provide them contact information for the Owners’ new Agent or designee.